Turbohacks09/Kill-Button/README.md

-Maybe hou should tell about yourself and this idea for a app first
+Maybe hou should tell about yourself and this idea for a app first or last or not at all???

 # Kill-Button